 Arti Hurria, MD, FASCO, is vice provost of clinical faculty, professor and director of the Center on Cancer and Aging, and co-lead of the Cancer Control and Population Sciences Program at City of Hope.
 Dr. Hurria has been a faculty member at City of Hope since 2006.

 Since joining ASCO in 2001, Dr. Hurria has served on several ASCO committees.
 She is Leader of the ASCO Geriatric Oncology Special Interest Group, Chair of the Professional Development Committee, Chair-Elect of the Cancer Research Committee, Associate Editor of the Cancer.Net Editorial Board, and a member of the Journal of Clinical Oncology Editorial Board.
 She has served on the Special Awards Selection Committee, as a Track Leader of the Cancer Education Committee, Chair of the Lifelong Learning Subcommittee, and on the Task Force on ASCO Volunteer Groups.
 Dr. Hurria is also a previous participant in the Leadership Development Program and recipient of the Conquer Cancer Foundation of ASCO’s Young Investigator Award and Career Development Award.

-In addition to her ASCO involvement, Dr. Hurria is Chair and Founder of the Cancer and Aging Research Group, Vice Co-Chair for the Alliance Cancer in the Elderly Committee, Past President of the International Society of Geriatric Oncology, and Past Chair of the National Comprehensive Cancer Network Older Adult Oncology Committee (2010-2016).
+In addition to her ASCO involvement, Dr. Hurria is Chair and Founder of the Cancer and Aging Research Group, Co-Chair for the Alliance Cancer in the Elderly Committee, Past President of the International Society of Geriatric Oncology, and Past Chair of the National Comprehensive Cancer Network Older Adult Oncology Committee (2010-2016).
 She has received many awards and honors, including ASCO’s B. J. Kennedy Award for Scientific Excellence in Geriatric Oncology, the International Society of Geriatric Oncology’s Paul Calabresi award. the Paul B. Beeson Career Development Award in Aging (K23), and the Frederick Stenn Memorial Award for Humanism in Medicine.

 She received her medical degree from Northwestern Medical School; she completed her internship at Beth Israel Medical Center, her residency at Beth Israel Deaconess Medical Center, and her fellowships in Geriatrics and Oncology at the Harvard Geriatrics Fellowship Program and Memorial Sloan Kettering Cancer Center, respectively.